 Division 1 track and field colleges push their athletes to be better, faster and stronger.
 Track and field athletes interested in competing at the D1 level should know that for most recruits, their college experience revolves almost entirely around their sport, offering little time for extracurricular activities.

 Though there’s a lot of hard work involved to get to the D1 level—and stay there—the payoff can make it worth all the effort.
 Top D1 track and field colleges offer many benefits, including full and partial athletic scholarship offers, experienced coaches to take your game to the next level, well-funded facilities and enthusiastic fans.
 Athletes who have the talent, drive and academics to compete for a D1 men’s track and a field college should check out our full list of Division 1 track and field programs to start narrowing down target schools.
-NCAA track and field recruiting and scholarships.
+Learn about NCAA track and field recruiting and scholarships.
+Find out where NCAA track and field colleges are.

 Currently, there are over 250 Division 1 track and field programs across the country.
 If you’re set on attending a Division 1 track and field college and have the athletics and academic talents to compete at that level, you’ll find many schools and programs to pursue.
 Top Division 1 colleges for track and field are some of the largest, oldest and most prestigious schools in the country.
 Potential recruits must work hard and sharpen their skills both on and off the track to land a coveted roster spot at one of these top Division 1 programs.